Signals & Communications Apprentice

 Posting titleSignals & Communications Apprentice

 Position profileRole: S&C Apprentices will gain the knowledge and skills to become qualified Signal Maintainers, whose duties include installing, repairing, testing and maintaining various signal and communications systems and apparatus, including railway signaling systems, wayside information systems, and highway grade crossing protection systems.
 Typical Apprentice duties include hand digging to bury cable, wiring equipment, using a variety of hand tools, bonding rail and testing signal plants.
+To learn more about the job click here to view the video.
 Critical performance areas include the following but may vary depending on location and circumstances:

 Highway grade crossing protection, automatic classification yards.